Terrence Cody

-Terrence Bernard Cody, Jr. (born June 28, 1988) is a former American football defensive tackle.
-He played college football for the University of Alabama.
-He was selected by the Baltimore Ravens in the second round of the 2010 NFL Draft and played five seasons in the NFL.
+Terrence Bernard Cody, Jr. (born June 28, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.
+He was selected by the Baltimore Ravens in the second round of the 2010 NFL draft and played five seasons in the NFL.

 A native of Florida, Cody spent two seasons at Mississippi Gulf Coast Community College, where he helped the Bulldogs to an unbeaten season in 2007.
 Surprisingly nimble even at a peak weight of more than 400 lb, Cody drew the attention of major Division I programs.
 He finished his collegiate career at Alabama, where he earned consensus All-American honors twice while anchoring one of college football's best defenses during the 2008 and 2009 seasons.
 During his senior season with the Alabama Crimson Tide in 2009, he helped lead the Tide to an undefeated 14–0 season including a victory in the 2010 BCS National Championship Game.

 Cody is one of the few football players ever to win a championship at Junior College, NCAA Division I College, and in the NFL.

-Early years
+Early life

 Cody was born in Fort Myers, Florida on June 28, 1988.
 As a child, he wore size-10 shoes by the age of eight and was never eligible for the Pop Warner youth leagues because he was always over the weight limit.
 He attended Riverdale High School in Fort Myers.
 Already 6 ft 2 in and 275 lb as a ninth-grader, Cody began playing high school football and displayed a high degree of athleticism, causing his high school coach, Scott Jones, to predict "he could be making $2 million playing in the NFL" at some point.
 He played only two years of varsity football: as a freshman and then as a senior.
-He struggled academically, had to help take care of his seven younger siblings, and ended up “running with the wrong crowd”.
+He struggled academically, had to help take care of his seven younger siblings, and ended up "running with the wrong crowd".

 After sitting out his sophomore and junior seasons, Cody dominated as a senior.
 In a game against North Fort Myers, he had a memorable collision with star running back Noel Devine.
-“Terrence hit and spun Noel Devine so hard that [Devine] was on the sideline puking,” coach Jones said.
+"Terrence hit and spun Noel Devine so hard that [Devine] was on the sideline puking," coach Jones said.

 He also participated in track and field, competing in the throwing events.
 He got top-throws of 14.63 meters in the shot put and 46.32 meters in the discus throw.

 Cody was not ranked among the nation's elite football prospects in 2006 by any recruiting service.
-Nonetheless he was offered athletic scholarships by the University of Miami and the University of South Florida, but could not qualify academically.
+Nonetheless, he was offered athletic scholarships by the University of Miami and the University of South Florida, but could not qualify academically.
 Cody eventually signed with Mississippi Gulf Coast Community College.